 Obviously, I’m not training for a strongman or weightlifting competition, but that doesn’t mean I haven’t tested these to their fullest extent.
 On the contrary, I’ve actually owned a set of three of these sandbags for close to 4 years.
 I have the 100-, 150-, and 200-pound options.

 Over the years, I’ve done all types of work with them including deadlifts, sandbag runs, and overhead press.
 These are super difficult to work with, but they’re supposed to be.
-The purpose is to have you struggle with an awkward shape and size while dealing with heavy weight.
+The purpose is to have you struggle with an awkward shape and size while dealing with a heavyweight.
 As much you might wish there is a handle on these, you won’t find one.
 This forces you to focus on using core and grip strength to hang on to the sandbags.

 This makes you adapt to a variety of situations you might not get with a traditional Olympic barbell.
 The sand, pea gravel, or crumb rubber shifts within the sandbag which makes the weight always feel slightly different and unbalanced – perfect for strongman training.